| | Martingale Long Term vs. Short Term

 That is, a player that doubles the bet after a loss and drops to

 the minimum bet after a win.
 All bets are even money for simplicity.
+There are four charts on this page displaying results starting

 with the short term (100 hands) and moving through successively